 For brunch with a view of nothing but blue, the BOX on The Water is the place for you.
 Built right on Ettalong’s waterfront, the stylish structure has floor-to-ceiling glass windows offering a panorama from Ettalong Beach out to Box Head.

-The restaurant has a superb menu to match the killer views including weekend treats like French toast and a tropical porridge.
+The restaurant has a superb menu to match the killer views including weekend treats like French toast, duck waffles and a tropical porridge.

 Out back is an old-school kiosk offering takeaway coffee and snacks like bacon and egg or sausage rolls.